Our Vision

 Professional Qualifying Examination

-The professional qualifying examination for admission into the Institute is based on syllabus approved by the Council from time to time.
-Similarly, modalities for upgrading of membership category are determined by the Governing Council and may be reviewed from time to time. ( STATE THE EXACT PERIOD OF EXAMINATION)
+approved by the Council.
+Similarly, modalities for upgrading of membership category are determined by the Governing Council and may be reviewed from time to time.

-Annual Dues
+Annual License

-Annual Dues are applicable to all categories of members, except the Honorary Fellows.
-The dues for each category of membership are determined by the Council and are renewable annually.
-(THE AMOUNT OF ANNUAL DUES)
+Annual Licence are applicable to all categories of members, except the Honorary Fellows and

 Renewal of Membership